Carpe diem, young man! Seize the day!

 “You put it down to imagination, do you?” mumbled Bittor in a half-haze.

 “My father is said to talk to a cat.
 Do you call that charming?”

 “Your father, bless his heart, is a special case.
 His is a personal tragedy.
 Poor Jakome.
 His inherited yoke has been his misfortune, and ours.
 You are a hundred times more fit for the post.
 Prove it!
 Give your assent to this bold undertaking.”

-“Creampuffs, in your honor!” announces Zagi, wide asmile.
+“Creampuffs, in your honor!” announced Zagi.

-D’Ollot perseveres.
+“The Holy Virgin, sir,” d’Ollot explained.
+The Immaculata herself.”
+Christ, he thought, this one’s as bad as the Papa.
+But that might be for the best.
+He continued on.
 “Her presence suggested, sir, by the reactions of my actors.
 This will be a performance, an opportunity to experience the blessing of blind faith.
-I’ve chosen the site, level, plenty of room for a good-sized assembly, on the outskirts of the lower town.
+I’ve chosen the site, level, plenty of room for a good-sized assembly.
 Two boys will fix their gaze on a promontory.
 The Virgin’s words will be heard by my two, no one else.
 It will be a powerful illustration of a central tenet of faith, the celebration of the unknowable.
 As Jesus remarked, a miracle is worth a thousand words.”

 “Jesus said that?”

 “He most certainly did,” confirmed Zagi.
 “Don’t you remember your catechism class?”